swc-project/swc/docs/adr/00001-support-transformation-plugin-native.md

 ### [option 2] Plugins based on `abi_stable` and native dynamic libraries

+Plugins are written in rust, and built as native libraries for each platforms.
+SWC pass data to plugin using special form of AST, which has stable memory representation regardless of the version of `rustc`.

 [example | description | pointer to more information | …] <!-- optional -->

 -   Good, because [argument a]